-A quality jean or denim has an F for (five-pocket jeans) on the side, more stitches per inch, and Button which are more expensive than a zip.
+Quality jeans or denim has an F for (five-pocket jeans) on the side, more stitches per inch, and buttons that are more expensive than a zip.
 For expensive jeans, you pay for detail, subtleties, the wash.

 Tip: For curvey women!
-I recommend good quality jeans.
-Low quality is usually of thinner material, can rip, and wears out in time.
+I recommend good-quality jeans.
+Low quality is usually of thinner material, can rip, and wears out in easly.